Skip to main content

 The Edge Crush Test (ECT)

-The Edge Crush Test, also referred to as ECT, was designed to test and measure the durability of a corrugated cardboard box.
+The Edge Crush Test also referred to as ECT, was designed to test and measure the durability of a corrugated cardboard box.
 It works by applying pressure to either the top or bottom of the box and seeing how much it can withstand when vertical before collapsing.

 The ECT tests the strength of a shipping box from top to bottom.
-This is important for when boxes are stacked on top of each other when shipped in pallets.
+This is important when boxes are stacked on each other when shipped in pallets.
 Invented in the 1990s, the ECT is the most common test used.
 As a result, 32 ECT is the most common corrugated box sold.

 Boxes with a 32 ECT can hold up to 40 pounds.
 Both FedEx and UPS accept 32 ECT boxes.
-If your product weighs more than 40 pounds, shipping carriers recommend using higher ECT boxes.
+If your product weighs more than 40 pounds, shipping carriers recommend higher ECT boxes.

 The Mullen Test

 While the standard result of the ECT is 32, the standard result of the Mullen test is 200# — measured in pounds.
 The higher the number, the stronger the box.
-While the ECT focuses on how a box will hold up while stacked, the Mullen test focuses on how a box will hold up when being handled individually, including when it’s handled roughly and how much weight it can hold.
+While the ECT focuses on how a box will hold up while stacked, the Mullen test focuses on how a box will hold up when handled individually, including when it’s handled roughly and how much weight it can hold.

 Double-Wall vs. Single-Wall Boxes